AryanAg2701/gradient_lambda/README.md

 # gradient_lambda

-To run the rogram use node_modules and "npm run dev" in Terminal.
+To run the program use node_modules and "npm run dev" in Terminal.

 It is a only frontend project that gives the preview as well as the css code for customizable gradient and has various functions to make and alter it completely at will.